jcp650/bikeshare/README.md

 ![](images/trips_by_gender_by_weekday_by_user.png)

 This graph takes the last graph and inserts a variable for usertype.
 This graph shows that subscribers are the most frequent customers, and subscribers are most likely to rent bikes on Thursdays.

+## Summary

+This data should prove useful in helping the client effectively implement a successful business strategy.
+The most important insights that this data shows are:
+- The customer base is made up of more men than women.
+- The most popular days to rent bikes are Thursdays, and the most popular time is 5 or 6 PM.
+- The most frequent amount of trip durations were between 5 and 6 minutes.
+- The most popular starting and ending locations are near scenic areas, where high concentrations of tourists are likely to be.
+It should be noted that the insights gained from this data is promising, but the transition of these insights to a new geographic location with different customers could impose problems.
+The new user demographics and locations will have to be assessed prior to launch, and should these insights should inform how the marketing and outreach is conducted.